 Because it can be so accessible, many don’t realize they won’t be able to use what they find.
 Often, individuals will simply log on to their spouse’s account to find relevant information that could benefit them in the divorce.
 This could be information such as private bank statements or communication with others about the state of the marriage.
 Some extra curious spouses might go to extreme measures by using tracking software to collect data about every activity their partner performed on the computer.
 Listening in on private conversations is also an illegal way to obtain evidence.

-Consequences to Illegally Obtained Evidence
+Consequences Of Illegally Obtained Evidence

 If you use evidence that you found illegally, it could result in a new lawsuit and potential jail time.
 It is a very serious crime and should never be an option.
 Always disclose your methods of acquiring information with your family law attorney to avoid terrible circumstances.
 Attorneys will know the proper methods for obtaining evidence and will avoid using what you may have found illegally.